Accepted for Exchange, Research, or Internship

 The registration will ask for your emergency contacts.
 At least 1 is required.
 Your emergency contact can be anyone, related to you or not.

-There is also a field for “contact information in host country”; this tells us how we can contact you once you’re abroad.
+There is also a field for “contact information in host country”; this tells us how we can contact you while you are abroad.
 You can leave this blank until you know your living arrangements.
-(It is OK to submit your registration with this field blank.
-This field remains edit-able until your exchange program ends.)
+(It is OK to submit your registration with this field blank.)

-It is always optional and your choice whether or not to disclose health information to us.
-The information you write here is confidential and allows your Global Learning advisor to work with you to arrange appropriate academic, health, and wellness supports while abroad.
+While we strongly recommend you disclose health information to us, this is fully optional.
+The information you include in the health section is confidential and allows your Global Learning Advisor to work with you to arrange appropriate academic, health, and wellness supports while abroad.

 As part of the RAISA registration, you will be asked to provide your passport.
 This must be a colour, open-faced scan of your passport showing both ID pages.
 If you don't have access to a scanner, a high-quality photo works as well (make sure it is clear & legible, without fingers or shadows blocking any information).

-In order to travel, you are required to have a passport that is valid for 6 months after your expected return to Canada (for example, if your program ends in December 2023, your passport must be valid through June 2024).
-If your passport will expire before the 6 months, please inform your Global Learning advisor and make plans to renew it ASAP.
-There is no need to provide information from your old/expired passport in RAISA; you can just save your RAISA registration until you have your new passport ready.
+In order to travel, you are required to have a passport that is valid for 6 months AFTER your expected return to Canada (for example, if your program ends in December 2026, your passport must be valid through June 2027).
+If your passport will expire before the 6 months, please inform your Global Learning advisor and renew it ASAP.
+This is crucial because passports that expire too soon will put you at risk of not being approved for a student visa or being barred from re-entering Canada at the end of your study abroad.
+There is no need to provide information from your old/expired passport in RAISA; you can just "save" your RAISA registration until you have your new passport ready, then upload your passport and "submit".

 Dual citizens are legally required to return to Canada on their Canadian passport.
 You are welcome to travel to your host country on a different passport if you prefer, however, you must bring your Canadian passport with you and present it upon re-entry to Canada.
 Click here for more information on dual citizenship travel requirements.